XRPL-Commons/core-dev-bootcamp-2025/day-9/material/consensus.validations.md

 3. `LedgerTrie` organizes the validated ledgers.
 4. `LedgerMaster` uses the results to advance the ledger.
 5. `ValidatorList` scores and tracks validator participation.

 ---

-## Negative UNL Voting Process

-**Purpose:**
-The Negative UNL (Unique Node List) mechanism allows the network to temporarily disable unreliable validators, improving consensus reliability.

-**Validation History Usage:**
-The `Validations` module tracks the freshness and frequency of validations from each validator using the `validationFRESHNESS` parameter.

-**Scoring Validators:**
-Validators are scored based on how often they submit fresh validations within the `validationFRESHNESS` window, using a score table built over a configurable interval (e.g., `FLAG_LEDGER_INTERVAL`).

-**Candidate Selection:**
-- **Disabling:** Validators with low scores (i.e., missing validations) are candidates for disabling.
-- **Re-enabling:** Disabled validators that resume submitting fresh validations are candidates for re-enabling.

-**Thresholds and Logic:**
-- A validator is considered for disabling if it fails to submit fresh validations for a configurable number of rounds.
-- Re-enabling occurs when a disabled validator consistently submits fresh validations again.
-- The Negative UNL does not exceed protocol-defined limits, and new validators are not disabled prematurely.

-**Impact on Consensus:**
-The Negative UNL is factored into quorum calculations, ensuring that consensus can be reached even if some validators are temporarily offline or unreliable.

----